Opentrons/opentrons/api/docs/v2/new_labware.rst

 Dictionary Access
 -----------------

-Once a labware is loaded into your protocol, you can easily access the many wells within it by using dictionary indexing.
-If a well does not exist in this labware, you will receive a ``KeyError``.
-This is equivalent to using the return value of :py:meth:`.Labware.wells_by_name`:
+The simplest way to refer to a single well is by its name, like A1 or D6. :py:meth:`.Labware.wells_by_name` accomplishes this.
+This is such a common task that the API also has an equivalent shortcut: dictionary indexing.

 .. code-block:: python

-    a1 = plate['A1']
+    a1 = plate.wells_by_name()['A1']
-    d6 = plate.wells_by_name()['D6']
+    d6 = plate['D6']  # dictionary indexing

+If a well does not exist in the labware, such as ``plate['H12']`` on a 24-well plate, the API will raise a ``KeyError``.
+In contrast, it would be a valid reference on a standard 96-well plate.

 .. versionadded:: 2.0

 List Access From ``wells``
 --------------------------

-Wells can be referenced by their name, as demonstrated above.
-However, they can also be referenced with zero-indexing, with the first well in a labware being at position 0.
+In addition to referencing wells by name, you can also reference them with zero-indexing.
+The first well in a labware is at position 0.

 .. code-block:: python